fiverbeyond/In-Otter-Words/_posts/2025-5-1-why-immigration-is-important.md

 problems of our day.
 It currently causes a tremendous amount of suffering, and it has the potential to dramatically improve tens of millions of lives.

-## It currently causes a tremendous amount of suffering.
+## Our restrictions currently cause a tremendous amount of suffering.

 Despite what restrictionists claim, deportation is not a harmless punishment.
 It breaks families,